Jazz fusion: Influence on rock music

-According to bassist Randy Jackson, jazz fusion is a difficult genre to play.
-"I...picked jazz fusion because I was trying to become the ultimate technical musician—able to play anything.
+According to bassist Randy Jackson, jazz fusion is a difficult genre to play. "[I] picked jazz fusion because I was trying to become the ultimate technical musician—able to play anything.
 Jazz fusion to me is the hardest music to play.
 You have to be so proficient on your instrument.
 Playing five tempos at the same time, for instance.
 I wanted to try the toughest music because I knew if I could do that, I could do anything."

-Jazz rock fusion's technically challenging guitar solos, bass solos, and odd-metered, syncopated drumming started to be incorporated in the technically focused progressive metal genre in the early 1990s.
 Progressive rock, with its affinity for long solos, diverse influences, non-standard time signatures, and complex music had very similar musical values as jazz fusion.
 Some prominent examples of progressive rock mixed with elements of fusion is the music of Gong, King Crimson, Ozric Tentacles, and Emerson, Lake & Palmer.

+Jazz rock fusion's technically challenging guitar solos, bass solos, and odd-metered, syncopated drumming started to be incorporated in the technically focused progressive metal genre by the late 1980s.
+Watchtower's 1989 album Control and Resistance is one of the earliest progressive/thrash metal albums to experiment with a jazz fusion-influenced sound.
 The death metal band Atheist produced albums Unquestionable Presence in 1991 and Elements in 1993 containing heavily syncopated drumming, changing time signatures, instrumental parts, acoustic interludes, and Latin rhythms.
 Meshuggah first attracted international attention with the 1995 release Destroy Erase Improve for its fusion of fast-tempo death metal, thrash metal, and progressive metal with jazz fusion elements.
 Cynic recorded a complex, unorthodox form of jazz fusion influenced experimental death metal with their 1993 album Focus.
-In 1997, Guitar Institute of Technology guitarist Jennifer Batten under the name of Jennifer Batten's Tribal Rage: Momentum released Momentum – an instrumental hybrid of rock, fusion, and exotic sounds.
+In 1997, Guitar Institute of Technology guitarist Jennifer Batten under the name of Jennifer Batten's Tribal Rage: Momentum released Momentum—an instrumental hybrid of rock, fusion, and exotic sounds.
 Mudvayne is heavily influenced by jazz, especially in bassist Ryan Martinie's playing.
 Puya frequently incorporates influences from American and Latin jazz music.

 Another, more cerebral, all-instrumental progressive jazz fusion-metal band Planet X released Universe in 2000 with Tony MacAlpine, Derek Sherinian (ex-Dream Theater), and Virgil Donati (who has played with Scott Henderson from Tribal Tech).
 The band blends fusion-style guitar solos and syncopated odd-metered drumming with the heaviness of metal.
 Tech-prog-fusion metal band Aghora formed in 1995 and released their first album, self-titled Aghora, recorded in 1999 with Sean Malone and Sean Reinert, both former members of Cynic.
 Gordian Knot, another Cynic-linked experimental progressive metal band, released its debut album in 1999 which explored a range of styles from jazz fusion to metal.
 The Mars Volta is extremely influenced by jazz fusion, using progressive, unexpected turns in the drum patterns and instrumental lines.
-The style of Uzbek prog band Fromuz is described as "prog fusion".
-In lengthy instrumental jams, the band transitions from fusion of rock and ambient world music to jazz and progressive hard rock tones.